-WordPress was released back in 2003 and is the world’s most popular content management system.
-It has very humble blogging beginnings and currently WordPress powers over 26% of all websites (75 million in numbers) in the world and is used on 40% of all CMS based websites in the world.
+WordPress debuted in 2003 and is the world’s most popular content management system.
+It has very humble blogging beginnings, but is now said to power over 26% of all websites in the world (~75 million), and is used on 40% of all CMS based websites in the world.
 Due to its scalability it can be used on everything from an occasional blog, to the largest online shopping stores of multi-national corporations.

 Here are some of the main advantages of WordPress:

 - Support – There are millions of people using WordPress, so getting an answer to your question is very easy.
 You can check out WordPress support forum where you can get an answer from knowledgeable contributors.